 After the generation has completed, you will go back to the main menu of the command line, simply enter the number the name of your world is next to and press enter.
 You will again be asked for a few more details but, it is usually safe to just press Enter to go past them.

 You should now have a fully working Terraria server and be able to successfully connect to it from your device.
-If you have run into any issues or want to leave some feedback on this tutorial, then feel free to drop us a comment on our forums.
+If you have run into any issues or want to leave some feedback on this tutorial, then feel free to drop a comment below.

 If you are interested in looking into more gaming servers for your Raspberry Pi, you can also check out our Minecraft Raspberry Pi server tutorial and our Minecraft Pocket Edition server tutorial.